 For this activity, split your class into teams of 3-5 students.
 Each team should be given 20 sticks of dry spaghetti, a metre each of tape and string, and a single marshmallow from the bag.
 Using only these materials, challenge the teams to build the tallest structure they can in 10-15 minutes.
 Encourage your class to think creatively and try new ideas to see what they can come up with!

-This is a great team-building activity to get your class communicating with each other and working together on something that’s both practical and fun.
-Plus, it gives you an opportunity to sort out the register and start getting to know your class while they build!
+This is a great team-building icebreaker activity to get your class communicating with each other and working together on something that’s both practical and fun.
+Plus, it gives you an opportunity to sort out the register while they build!

 This one’s a super simple activity – the only thing you need is yourselves!
 The aim of the game is for your group to count to the highest number possible, starting from zero and taking it in turns to randomly shout out the next number.
 The only catch: if more than one person shouts a number at the same time, you’ve got to go back to the beginning.
 Once you’ve exhausted the game, try it with jumping instead of speaking!4.
 Rhythmic Counting

-Start introducing rhythm to your class with this little exercise – which is deceptively more tricky than it sounds!
-It’s a great one for building confidence and works well virtually too, so you can use it whether you’re teaching in person, remotely, or in a hybrid classroom.
+Start introducing rhythm to your class and build confidence with this little exercise – which is deceptively more tricky than it sounds!

 Working in pairs, get your class started off by simply counting “1, 2, 3, 1, 2, 3...”, taking it in turns to say each number.
 Once they’ve got into the rhythm of it, replace the number 1 with a clap, so the new sequence will run “clap, 2, 3, clap, 2, 3...”
 Next, replace the number 2 with a stomp: “clap, stomp, 3, clap, stomp, 3…” Finally, replace the number 3 with a double clap!
 The final sequence should run “clap, stamp, double clap, clap, stamp, double clap...”, with each pair alternating who does each action.